VincentToups/racket-lib/roguelikes/turtles-monad.md

 side-effects," "there isn't syntactic support," and "you need static typing."
-I'm not a Haskell programmer, so I can't speak too authoritatively on the subject static typing, but I think that at least in Lisp dialects where the second argument can be easily dispensed with, the first argument doesn't hold water.
+I'm not a Haskell programmer, so I can't speak too authoritatively on the subject static typing, but I think that at least in Lisp dialects, where the second argument can be easily dispensed with, the first argument doesn't hold water.

 If you look up the Forth pages on the C2 Wiki you'll eventually come